Short Camino Stories From Dario’s Camino Trips

 Santiago de Compostela, 05.04.2018 – Original Way

 Las brujas, the witches, are popular here in Galicia.
-Also because, at the time of the Inquisition, they burned hundreds of them.
+Also, at the time of the Inquisition, they burned hundreds of them.
 Poor women, with the only fault to have ancient peasant knowledge.
-If you are illiterate and live in an era when clocks have yet to be invent, how can you remember the recipe for a decoction?
+If you are illiterate and live in an era when clocks have yet to be invented, how can you remember the recipe for a decoction?
 Maybe with a jingle for the ingredients, repeated a certain number of times to mark the cooking time.